A user-centred, mobile friendly multilingual platform.

 Design, test with users, reiterate.

-We worked on the UI design for a few weeks, paying attention to every little detail.
-The client gave us a very empowering direction, when they asked us to experiment and try different solutions, to create something fresh and unexpected.
 Usability testing was vital during the whole design phase.
-It helped to balance out the business needs that could potentially steer the direction away from simplifying the experience, and enable us to find solutions that would cater for stakeholders and users alike.
+It helped balance out the business needs that could potentially steer the direction away from simplifying the experience, and enabled us to find solutions that would cater for stakeholders and users alike.